adapt-security/adapt-authoring-jsonschema/docs/schema-examples.md

 ## Select

 ```
-"_itemLayout": {
+"_setCompletionOn": {
   "type": "string",
-  "title": "Item layout",
+  "title": "Completion criteria",
-  "description": "The layout of the item",
+  "description": "Whether completion is based on the learner having viewed all the narrative items - or just having viewed the component",
-  "default": "full-width",
+  "default": "allItems",
   "enum": [
-    "left",
-    "right",
-    "full-width"
+    "inview",
+    "allItems"
   ],
   "_backboneForms": "Select"
 }